U.S. consumer debt rises in third quarter by most since early 2008

-NEW YORK (Reuters) - U.S. household debt rose in the latest quarter by the most in more than five years and the share of student loans in delinquency hit a record high, data from the Federal Reserve Bank of New York showed on Thursday.
+NEW YORK, Nov 14 (Reuters) - U.S. household debt rose in the latest quarter by the most in more than five years, a sign that Americans may be nearing the end of a multi-year belt-tightening trend, data from the Federal Reserve Bank of New York showed on Thursday.

 Total consumer debt rose 1.1 percent to $11.28 trillion in the third quarter, the New York Fed said in its quarterly household debt and credit report.
 That marked the biggest quarterly jump since the first three months of 2008.